Pilgrimage to India & NepalWalking with the Buddha

 As soon as we reach our trip minimum, we can assist you and offer suggestions!

 You’ll want to arrive in New Delhi on or before October 30th.
 Our trip ends in Lumbini on the morning of November 13 and we expect to land in Kathmandu by 3 PM.
 Please do not make any arrangements to leave Kathmandu before 6 PM on November 13th.

 Expected Temperatures & Suggested Packing List

-The expected and historical temperatures on this journey range between 55°F (12°C) at nights and 80°F (27°C) during the day.
+The expected and historical temperatures on this journey range between 65°F (18°C) at nights and 88°F (31°C) during the day.
 This means mornings and late evenings might be cool, but temperatures will get warmer in the afternoons.
 This is not a rainy time of year, although it will still be humid.

 Why did we choose this time of year?

-We chose December because the temperatures are quite pleasant and we avoid the fog (that can slow drive times typical of late December through February.
+We chose November because the temperatures are quite pleasant and we avoid the fog that can slow drive times typical of late December through February.
 In addition, we’ll be just missing the decreased air quality that comes with Diwali, as well as the noise that comes with high wedding season in December.

 There is no required reading for this trip, but for those of you interested, here are some reading materials to help familiarize yourself with the historical footsteps of the Buddha.

 Please visit our Carbon Negative page to learn more about what we are doing to mitigate the impact of our collective journey, including a triple carbon offset credit to cover not only your time in India and Nepal, but travel to and from your home.